xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 {% include JB/setup %}
 ### Now you can easily develop Rails apps on MS Windows like unix<img src="/assets/imgs/baboon.jpeg"  alt="baboon" width="20%"/>

-It's hard to setup POSIX compatible environment on MS windows PC for your coding setup, here is the way I found feasible, on Windows 7 64 bit, updated on Sep 27 2015.
+It's hard to setup POSIX compatible environment on MS windows PC for your coding setup, here is the way I found feasible, on Windows 7 64 bit with Babun 1.2.0-dist, updated on Sep 27 2015.

 ##Installation steps:
 - Download Babun distribution from <a href="http://babun.github.io">Babun official site</a> by hitting the big <code>[Download Now](http://projects.reficio.org/babun/download)</code> button on the top of the landing page and extract it.